“Losers have goals. Winners have systems.”

 The hardest part for me is regularly processing these buckets!
 But if we don’t maintain these lists they also become a psychic burden.

 2. Process – “Touch Once”

 Next we need to clear our physical and virtual inboxes.
 We need to work through each item and take action on it.
 David Allen calls this “transforming stuff into actionable stuff.”

-	We must determine if the item is actionable or not (see diagram from Getting to Done below).
+We must determine if the item is actionable or not.
 If it is, we should do it, delegate it, or defer it.
 Deferring it means determining the next action and scheduling to do it later.
 If not, we should delete it or set aside for reference (to possibly use later).